-Excerpts from Genocide: A Comprehensive Introduction, Second Edition - by Adam Jones
+Excerpts from Genocide: A Comprehensive Introduction, Fourth Edition - by Adam Jones

 Genocide: A Comprehensive Introduction